BonnieByte-PC/BBPC/index.md

         </header>
         <div class="story-body">
             <p>
-                Bonnie Byte PC was founded by a PC enthusiast in Scotland who was tired of the same choice: pay over the odds for a big logo, or gamble on low-quality generics.
+                <span class="orbitron">BonnieByte PC</span> was founded by a PC enthusiast in Scotland who was tired of the same choice:
+                pay over the odds for a big logo, or gamble on low-quality generics.
             </p>
             <p>